 - A bad smell from the amniotic fluid

 The symptoms of chorioamnionitis can seem like other health problems.
 Always see your healthcare provider for a diagnosis.

 Your provider will ask about your past health.
 He or she will give you a physical exam.
 He or she may be able to diagnose chorioamnionitis just by your symptoms.
 You may also need a lab test to check for infection.

 Your healthcare provider may suggest a test called amniocentesis, although this test is not routinely done for chorioamnionitis.
 During this test, your healthcare provider uses a needle to take a small amount of amniotic fluid for testing.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Antibiotics are used to treat chorioamnionitis as soon as the infection is found.
 Your healthcare provider may encourage you to deliver your baby early.
 This can prevent complications for you and your baby.
 You may need to keep taking antibiotics after your baby is born.

-What are the complications of chorioamnionitis?
+What are possible complications of chorioamnionitis?

 Chorioamnionitis can cause a dangerous blood infection in the mother called bacteremia.
 This can cause the baby to be born early.
 It can also cause serious complications in the newborn.
 This includes infection (such as pneumonia or meningitis), brain damage, or death.

 If your bag of waters breaks early (premature rupture of membranes), antibiotics lowers the chance of chorioamnionitis.
-It is also helps limit the number of vaginal exams before and during labor.
+It is also helps to limit the number of vaginal exams before and during labor.